Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Multipartite Entanglement Witness

 Ambiguity with respect to what the probabilities $P_\mathcal{C}$ are necessitates another step of maximization.
 The maximum is obtained when $P_\mathcal{C} = 1$ for the class which results in the highest value of $N_{\text{sep.},\mathcal{C}}$:

 Thus we have

-Values of $N_{\text{sep.},\mathcal{C}, \text{max}}$ for various choices of $N$ and $M$ are given in \tref{tab:N_sepCmax}.
-We note that in general, this quantity depends nontrivially on the given choice of $N$ and $M$.
+A general expression for $N_{\text{sep.},\mathcal{C}, \text{max}}$ is derived in App. \ref{app:Finding_NsepCmax}, and values for various choices of $N$ and $M$ are shown in \tref{tab:N_sepCmax}.
+We note that, in general, this quantity has a rather complicated dependence on the given choice of $N$ and $M$.
 However, for the choice $M=N-1$, corresponding to genuine multipartite entanglement, all ``irreducible" structures contain only two combinations, and one can therefore easily compute

-corresponding to combinations which are as close to equal size as possible.
+corresponding to combinations whose size are equal ($N$ even) or differ by one ($N$ odd).

 The sum in \eqref{eq:NMineq_basic} which runs over inseparable pairs can be treated more straightforwardly.
 Similarly to the tripartite case, we apply the AM-GM inequality and express the sum as

 In the innermost sum, each expectation value $\expval{n_i}_S$ occurs exactly $\abs{C(S, i)}-1$ times, where $C(S, i)$ is the combination of modes in structure $S$ which contains that index, and $\abs{\cdot}$ denotes the number of modes in that combination.
 To symmetrize this sum such that an expectation value of the complete state is recovered, we bound $\abs{C(S, i)}$ by $M$ for every combination, and obtain